 Today, I am lucky enough to go to work every day and strategically maneuver complex issues and relationships and restore stability and prosperity for individuals and families.
 From simple estates to the most complex and cutting-edge estate planning strategies available, I am lucky and quite pleased to be here to help.

-Attorney Will Andersen and his wife Leeza are the proud parents of Liam, a 3-year-old cancer survivor.
+Attorney Will Andersen and his wife Leeza are the proud parents of Henry, born in 2021 and Liam, a 4-year-old cancer survivor.
 When not working, Will enjoys spending time with his family at his fly-fishing lodge in Northeast Tennessee.
-When feeling limitations from his injuries, he strengthens his body and mind through training in boxing, Muay Thai, and Brazilian Jiu-Jitsu.